ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

   S \hookrightarrow V
 $$

-for the subspace of Majorana spinors, regarded as a real vector space.
+for the subspace of Majorana spinors, regarded as a [[real vector space]].

 Recall, by prop. \ref{TheMajoranaConditionInComponents}, that on Majorana spinors the Majorana conjugate $(-)^T C$ coincides with the Dirac conjugate $\overline{(-)} \coloneqq (-)^\dagger \Gamma_0 $.
 Therefore we write $\overline{(-)}$ in the following for the conjugation of Majorana spinors, unambiguously defined.